ef-labs/vertx-when/README.md

         whenEventBus = new DefaultWhenEventBus(vertx, when);
         whenHttpClient = new DefaultWhenHttpClient(vertx, when);
 ```

 (See the `com.englishtown.vertx.promises.integration.simple.NoDIIntegrationTest` integration test for an example.)

+### Vert.x 2.x

-NOTE: If running vert.x 2.x then you should use module vertx-mod-when 3.0.1.
+If running vert.x 2.x, then you should use module vertx-mod-when 3.0.1.
 See earlier README.md files for details.

 ```xml
 <dependency>